 In most cases, there is just not enough room in the mouths for this last set of molars, particularly in patients who have had orthodontic treatment.
 This can lead to issues like teeth growing in sideways, or becoming “impacted” and not emerging from the gums properly.
 These conditions can cause further dental complications like tooth infections or damage to the surrounding molars.

-For that reason, most patients choose to have their wisdom teeth pulled when they come in.
+For that reason, most patients choose to have their wisdom teeth pulled when they come in to our Modesto office.
 If are experiencing pain or discomfort due to the eruption of wisdom teeth and you think you may need to have your wisdom teeth removed, Dr. Acree is here to help.

 Tooth extractions may also be recommended for teeth that have been severely damaged or destroyed by an oral injury, or extensive oral disease like tooth decay or gum disease.
 If your teeth can’t be saved, they may need to be pulled and replaced with dentures or dental implants.